lucasberenger/lucasberenger/README.md

 📖 I've been studying coding for a short time, but my interest has been growing steadily.
 Despite the difficulties I've faced during my studies, I'm putting in effort every day to improve myself and become a Full Stack developer.
 As I continue to learn, I plan to contribute to the community by creating tutorials, lessons, and informative content.

-📚 Beyond coding, I also have an interest in literature.

 ### Technologies I`m learning: